Ureterocele Treatment & Management

 Preoperative Details

-The goals of the preoperative evaluation of the ureterocele include:
+The goals of the preoperative evaluation of the ureterocele include the following:

 • Detailed delineation of upper and lower urinary tract anatomy